Revolutionary terror

-Revolutionary terror, also referred to as revolutionary terrorism or a reign of terror, refers to the institutionalized application of force to counterrevolutionaries, particularly during the French Revolution from the years 1793 to 1795 (see the Reign of Terror).
-The term "Communist terrorism" has also been used to describe the revolutionary terror, from the Red Terror in the Russian Soviet Federative Socialist Republic (RSFSR) to the reign of the Khmer Rouge and others.
-In contrast, "reactionary terror", such as White Terror, has been used to subdue revolutions.
+Revolutionary terror, also referred to as revolutionary terrorism or reign of terror, refers to the institutionalized application of force to counter-revolutionaries, particularly during the French Revolution from the years 1793 to 1795 (see the Reign of Terror).
+The term "Communist terrorism" has also been used to describe the revolutionary terror, from the Red Terror in Russia and Cultural Revolution in China to the reign of the Khmer Rouge and others.
+In contrast, "reactionary terror", often called White Terrors, has been used to subdue revolutions.

 Origins, evolution and history

 German Social Democrat Karl Kautsky traces the origins of revolutionary terror to the Reign of Terror of the French Revolution.
 Vladimir Lenin considered the Jacobin use of terror as a needed virtue and accepted the label Jacobin for his Bolsheviks.
-However, this distinguished him from Marx.
+However, this distinguished him from Karl Marx.

-The deterministic view of history was used by Communist regimes to justify the use of terror.
+The deterministic view of history was used by Communist states to justify the use of terror.
 Terrorism came to be used by communists, both the state and dissident groups, in both revolution and in consolidation of power.
 The doctrines of anarchism, Marxism, Marxism–Leninism and Maoism have all spurred dissidents who have taken to terrorism.
-Except for a brief period in 1848 and within the Tsarist milieu, Marx did not advocate revolutionary terror, feeling it would be counterproductive.
-Communist leaders used the idea that terror could serve as the force which Marx said was the "midwife of revolution" and after World War I communist groups continued to use it in attempts to overthrow governments.
+After World War I communist groups continued to use it in attempts to overthrow governments.
 For Mao Zedong, terrorism was an acceptable tool.

 After World War II, Marxist–Leninist groups seeking independence, like nationalists, concentrated on guerrilla warfare along with terrorism.
 By the late 1950s and early 1960s, there was a change from wars of national liberation to contemporary terrorism.
 For decades, terrorist groups tended to be closely linked to communist ideology, being the predominant category of terrorists in the 1970s and 1980s, but today they are in the minority.
 Their decline is attributed to the end of the Cold War and the fall of the Soviet Union.

 French historian Sophie Wahnich distinguishes between the revolutionary terror of the French Revolution and modern day Islamic terrorism and the September 11 attacks:

 Revolutionary terror is not terrorism.
 To make a moral equivalence between the Revolution's year II and September 2001 is historical and philosophical nonsense[.] [...]
 The violence exercised on 11 September 2001 aimed neither at equality nor liberty.
 Nor did the preventive war announced by the president of the United States.